1st Dec 2017

 In deciding such matters courts look at everything, the entire spectrum of facts.
 They look at whether the business was created and maintained properly, according to statutory and common law requirements.
 In other words, were corporate formalities observed?
 Are the articles, bylaws, and books in order, were annual meetings held, etc.?
 A court may conclude that everything was done right – resulting in a finding of what’s called a de jure entity.
 Or, it may conclude that things weren’t done right but a good faith attempt was made – resulting in what’s called a de facto entity.
 Both types of entities are given some recognition and regard in the court’s analysis.
 Or, it may conclude that a wholly defective attempt to form an entity was made – resulting in a finding of no cognizable existence at all.

-But even when all corporate formalities are observed and done right, a business may still be disregarded and personal liability imposed.
-Sometimes owners try to game the system by taking liberties in arranging assets, doing so in a manner by which all or most of an entity’s apparent assets are not really its assets at all.
-That is, the assets may not be invested capital, but rather, loaned capital – from the owners.
-This may be done so that if money gets tight and business creditors come knocking, the owners are poised to step to the front of the line to call their loans, and take back what is “theirs.”
+Even when all legal formalities have been observed in forming a business its legal status may still be disregarded and personal liability imposed on its owner.
+This can happen when owners try to game the system by arranging assets in such a manner as to disclaim that they are business assets at all.
+That is to say, assets are not invested capital, but rather, loaned capital – from the owners.
+This is often done so that, if money gets tight and business creditors come knocking, the owners are poised to step to the front of the line to call their “loans” and take back what is “theirs.”
 When disputes follow they protest, “How can a business creditor claim a right to my assets?”
-In such cases the loan-to-capital ratio may be unfair and the business deemed to be undercapitalized, another basis for seizing personal assets to pay business debts.
+In such cases the loan-to-capital ratio may be unfair and the business deemed undercapitalized, another basis for piercing the veil.

-Business creditors may also “claw back” and seize money already taken out of a business by its owners.
-Taking money as a distribution of profits is unlawful if it renders the business unable to pay its bills.
+Business creditors may also claw back and seize money already taken out of a business by its owners.
+Taking money out of a business as a distribution may be unlawful if it renders the business unable to pay its bills.
 Michigan corporation law requires business owners to make “adequate provision” for creditors before taking such distributions.
 Courts look at everything.
 The right to shield one’s assets through the corporation or limited liability company form is a privilege – but what the law giveth, it may taketh away.

 (* Del A. Szura is a member of Szura & Delonis, PLC.
 This post is intended for general information and educational purposes and should not be construed as legal advice.
 All Rights Reserved.
 Copyright 2017.)